-Check For Burst Pipes
+Check For A Pipe Burst

 The best defense is a strong offense: during a stretch of extreme cold, keep the indoor temperature a couple of degrees higher to keep your pipes safe and warm.

-How to check for burst pipes
+How to check for a pipe burst

 When a line freezes, water can't move through it.
 If one particular tap or appliance isn't getting water, follow that line until you find the shut-off valve.